jiinjeong/CSVolunteer/README.md

      <blockquote>A house divided against itself cannot stand.</blockquote>
      ```
 * **Comments in HTML**
-  * Comments are a way to include text in your code WITHOUT displaying it on your webpage.
+  * Comments are a way to include text in your code *without* displaying it on your webpage.
     * They are often used to explain your code so that other programmers, and your future self, can understand it.
     * You can place a comment almost anywhere in your code.
   * To write a comment in HTML, use the self-contained tag `<!__Your Comment__>`.
     * Notice that each of the lines is two underscores.
-* To see headings, paragraphs, blockquotes, and comments in action, please see [Lesson 2](./HTMLCSS/Lessons/HTML_2_Headings_and_Paragraphs.html).
+* To see headings, paragraphs, blockquotes, and comments in action, please see [Lesson 2](./HTMLCSS/Lessons/002_Headings_and_Paragraphs.html).

 * **Breaks**
   * You may have noticed by now that we can put spaces in between lines of code (by pressing enter) without affecting the webpage.